lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 You may be wondering how we arrived at the `stroke-dasharray` value of `283` which covers the full circumference of the circle.
 No, it was not plucked from thin air.

-`stroke-dasharray` and `stroke-dashoffset` values are relative to the circumference of our `<circle>` element, which is in turn determined by the circle's radius.
+When applied to an SVG circle, `stroke-dasharray` and `stroke-dashoffset` values cover a different portion of a circle's circumference depending on the circle's radius.
 Changes to the circle's radius also change its circumference which, consequently, changes the length of the dashes - even if `stroke-dasharray` values aren't changed.

 Our original `<circle>` had a radius of `50`, and thus its circumference was `314.16`.
 We calculate this using the formula `C = 2πR` which in our case is `2 x 3.1416 x 50 = 314.16`.
 By extension the circumference of our `<circle>` with radius of `45` is `282.74`, which we round up to `283`.